 Words by Katie Hagan.

 Although Unapologetic runs for only five minutes, it most certainly packs a punch in more ways than one.
-It’s super impressive to see so many intricate strands woven into what is a fleeting tapestry of work about the beauty and trauma of being trans, and queer (I’ve included a comma here to make queer identity and trans identity distinct).
+It’s super impressive to see so many intricate strands woven into what is a fleeting tapestry of work about the beauty and trauma of being trans and queer.

 Katayoun rubs their tongue against the slippery slopes of their teeth and pops their chest to the words “infinite body” uttered overhead.
 Hands press on the torso as the second set of words “confronted by an infinite gaze” enter the space; “my body is ever-changing” marking the move to Naissa’s part.
 His head twitches to tsk tsk sounds; Naissa’s hand grips his wrist and eyes roll back as Hollie Buhagia’s soundscape switches in gear to soar.
 Naissa swallows the poisonous words “spit” and “dirt” and falls to the ground, their scapula bones undulating like the wings of a wounded butterfly.
 The film lingers on this great expanse of the human body, perhaps a nod to Naissa turning his back on the derogatory words and judging looks that wilfully gaze with no desire to actually see.

 As I mentioned at the beginning everyone needs to watch this film, especially to see the movers individually reclaiming and refashioning their traumatic experiences, and to do so on their own terms.

 It is affirming to see this film has debuted on a platform where so many viewers need to do their work in order to get rid of heteronormativity.
 On this point, it feels important that cisgender viewers be mindful of the following.